 After three years in Cape Cod (that's a total of nine winters in Massachusetts, but who's counting?), my partner and I moved to sunny California to be Site Reliability Engineers at Google.
 The work itself and the general work environment were challenging and stimulating.
 I met amazing people.
 Outside of work, I loved the warmer weather, swimming pools, year-round farmers' markets, and ample bookstores and universities.

 Refreshed after a year, I returned to Google, where I was able to be a part of many of the changes I wanted.
-I became a more active advocate/instigator for diversity and inclusivity in tech, served as an advisor to The Ada Initiative, and started some successful company programs/resources.
+I became a more active advocate/instigator for diversity and inclusion in tech, served as an advisor to The Ada Initiative, and started some successful programs/resources.
 For the first year, I continued taking linguistics classes, including attending the Linguistic Institute at the University of Michigan.
-Once I finished up classes, I started up a new SRE team as a tech lead and then became a manager.
+Once I finished classes, I started up a new SRE team as a tech lead and then became a manager.
 (Resumé.)

-(Last updated 2018)
+(Last updated 2023)